kotas007/betkelec/README.md

 # Scoring

-- If one predicts the score and the winner correctly, that person gets 3-points.
+- If one predicts the winner correctly, that person gets 3-points.
-- If one predicts the winner only that person is awared 1-point.
+- One out of all the participants who predicts the closest margin by which candidate will be awarded 1-point.

 # Preview

 **[View Live Preview](https://kotas007.github.io/betkelec/)**

 # To do

 - Automate the input prediction collection.
 - Automate the download of the results from election commission website.